illustration of a shadow of a head, inside it multiple levels in a pyramid structure to show this blog is about developing high potential talent

 Additionally, you need to ask how far out you are attempting to invest in your top talent.
 Some organizations will confuse readiness, the likelihood to perform well in the next level, with potential.
 Unfortunately, this mistake leads to investment in those who are likely “ready enough” and leaves out the “diamonds in the rough” who will see tremendous growth over longer periods of time.

 Understanding these definitions and adopting a common language is one of the most critical steps in developing high-potential talent.
-If you don’t select the right people in your high-potential program today, you have almost no chance of having the leaders you need for the future.
+If you don’t select the right people in your high-potential employee program today, you have almost no chance of having the leaders you need for the future.

 Diversity in Your High-Potential Pool